Common Connection Settings

 |Mapping of Airline Traffic Over Internet Protocol (MATIP) uses TCP/IP for airline reservation, ticketing, and messaging traffic.

 TLS protocols allow a client and server to establish a secure, encrypted connection over a public network.
 When you connect using TLS, Host Access for the Cloud authenticates the server before opening a session, and all data passed between and the host is encrypted using the selected encryption level.

-When TLS security is set to TLS 1.3, TLS 1.2 or TLS 1.3-1.0, you have the option to verify the host name against the name on the server certificate.
+When TLS security is set to TLS 1.3 or TLS 1.2, you have the option to verify the host name against the name on the server certificate.
 It is highly recommended that you enable host name verification for all sessions.

 The following options are available:

 Security Options Description None No secure connection is required.
-TLS 1.3 - 1.0 Allow connection through TLS 1.3, TLS 1.2, TLS 1.1, TLS 1.0 depending on the capabilities of the host or server to which you are connecting.
-When Verify server identity is set to Yes, the client checks the server or host name against the name on the server certificate.
 TLS 1.3 Connect using TLS 1.3.
 When Verify server identity is set to Yes, the client checks the server or host name against the name on the server certificate.
 It is highly recommended that you enable host name verification for all sessions.
 TLS 1.2 Connect using TLS 1.2.
 When Verify server identity is set to Yes, the client checks the server or host name against the name on the server certificate.
 It is highly recommended that you enable host name verification for all sessions.

 See the section on Secure connections for information on adding trusted certificates, key stores, using SSH, and other advanced security information.

 Enable emulation tracing

 You can choose to generate host traces for a session.
 No is the default.
 Select Yes to create a new emulation host trace each time the session is launched.
 The trace file is stored in